 This Notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

 This Notice of Privacy Practices describes the privacy practices of Wyandot Memorial Hospital, Physician Services of Wyandot Memorial Hospital and the Specialty Healthcare Center located within Wyandot Memorial Hospital.
-It is provided to you in accordance with the Health Insurance Portability and Accountability Act of 1996.
+It is provided to you in accordance with the Health Insurance Portability and Accountability Act (HIPAA) of 1996.

 This notice describes how your health information, information that constitutes protected health information as defined in the rules of the Act, may be used and disclosed for purposes of providing you treatment, obtaining payment for your care and conducting health care operations.
 This notice will also explain your legal rights and our duties regarding your health information.
-We are required by law to maintain the privacy of our patients' personal health information and to provide patients with notice of our legal duties and privacy practices with respect to your personal health information and to notify you in the unlikely event of a breach or unauthorized disclosure of your personal health information.
+We are required by law to maintain the privacy of our patients’ personal health information and to provide patients with notice of our legal duties and privacy practices with respect to your personal health information and to notify you in the unlikely event of a breach or unauthorized disclosure of your personal health information.
 We are required to abide by the terms of this Notice so long as it remains in effect.
 We reserve the right to change the terms of this Notice of Privacy Practices as necessary and to make the new Notice effective for all personal health information maintained by us.
-You may receive a copy of any revised notices by picking one up at the hospital or by mailing a request to: Chief Executive Officer, Wyandot Memorial Hospital, 885 North Sandusky Avenue, Upper Sandusky, OH 43351.
+You may receive a copy of any revised notices by picking one up at the hospital or by mailing a request to: Risk Manager, Wyandot Memorial Hospital, 885 North Sandusky Avenue, Upper Sandusky, OH 43351.